18.-21. September 2017Montreux, Switzerland

 Rob LoveWith extensive marketing expertise and more than 30 years of general business management experience, Rob leads Love & Company’s strategic marketing analysis, research and branding efforts.
 His diverse background and expertise in senior living make him a strong asset to provide support where and when needed in strategy planning.
 He’s adept at examining marketing opportunities with a broader view, balancing short- and long-term goals with financial and organizational constraints.
 For clients who are expanding and planning for the future, Rob leads our development support efforts, including creating recommendations for residence sizes, residence mix and pricing strategies.

 Today we utilize technology in virtually every facet of our lives.
 We're connected 24/7 to the world at large through email, Skype, smartphones, laptops, tablets and a myriad of other applications and devices.
 Yet many older adults, particularly those individuals living with dementia, have been left out of the technological revolution.
-This presentation will feature a U.S. project that has helped shatter this perception by utilizing engagement technology to dramatically improve the lives of the residents they serve.
-The ultimate success of this project was achieved through a team approach involving various disciplines and job functions.
-The presentation will go into detail how this team approach – including activity directors, nursing assistants, therapists, social workers, volunteers and family – has worked to integrate the computer system into the nursing home’s day-to-day programming.
-At this session attendees will be able to try flight simulators, driving programs and a variety of other immersive experiences that are used as a part of the system programming.
+This presentation will feature a U.S. provider (United Methodist Communities in New Jersey) that has helped shatter this perception by utilizing engagement technology to dramatically improve the lives of the residents they serve.
+The ultimate success of their work is achieved through a team approach involving various disciplines and job functions.
+The presentation will go into detail how this team approach – including activity directors, nursing assistants, therapists, social workers, volunteers and family – has worked to integrate the engagement technology into the community’s day-to-day programming.
+At this session attendees will be able to try a variety of other immersive experiences that are used as a part of the system programming.

 Jack YorkJack York is co-founder of It’s Never 2 Late (iN2L), a company dedicated to helping older adults realize the full benefits of adaptive technology.
 Originally, Jack did not envision iN2L as a business; the impetus for what became the company was a philanthropic idea—to donate computers to assisted living communities and nursing homes in Southern California.
 With a 15 year background in the Silicon Valley, he saw a vast potential in fostering these connections, but also saw that conventional technology was too difficult for virtually all of the residents to use in a meaningful way.
 As a result, in 1999, Jack retired as vice president of strategic sales for Vishay Intertechnology and started what has become a successful gerontechnology company.
 As of 2015, the company has a customer base of over 2000 communities spread out across all 50 states.